fleschutz/my-backups/docs/Glossary.md

 **Trusted paper key:** a machine-readable print of a cryptographic key.

 **Virtual Tape Library (VTL):** a storage device that appears to be a tape library to backup software, but actually stores data by some other means.
 A VTL can be configured as a temporary storage location before data is actually sent to real tapes or it can be the final storage location itself.

+**World backup day:** it's a commemorative date (on March, 31) celebrated annually by the backup industry and tech industry all over the world.It highlights the importance of protecting data and keeping systems and computers secure.